zio/zio/docs/datatypes/stream/zstream.md

     }
 ```

+#### Finalization

-**ZStream.finalizer** — We can also create a stream that never fails and define a finalizer for it, so that finalizer will be executed before that stream ends.
+We can also create a stream that never fails and define a finalizer for it, so that finalizer will be executed before that stream ends.

 ```scala
 object ZStream {